AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-01-cleaning-up-unnecessary-remote-tracking-references/cleaning-up-unnecessary-remote-tracking-references.md

 64abe6831bf1cb04396d1df02dd7c2ad6d999ab3
 ```

-These are the commit hashes associated with the branches we wish to retain.
+These are the commit hashes associated with the branches you wish to keep.

 ## Cleaning Up Unnecessary Local References

-Now that we have the commit hashes, we can tidy up our local references to remote branches.
+Now that you have the commit hashes, you can remove the local references to remote branches.

-This can be done by using a combination of 2 commands - `git branch` and `xargs`. `xargs` is a command-line tool that helps build argument lists for other commands.
+This can be done by using a combination of 2 commands - `git branch` and `xargs`.

 ```bash
 git branch -r \